getsentry/sentry.engineering/data/blog/how-we-fixed-incorrect-codecov-bundle-size-reporting.md

 This flow creates a two big problems for Codecov when we try and determine the correct commit SHA.
 This new commit that is being created does not belong to any branch inside the repository, which is a limitation for Codecov as we expect commits to belong to a valid branch and to have a single parent rather than two.
 Secondly, this commit takes the head of your branch and merges it with the head of the comparison branch, not the commit that you originally branched off of.
 This results in an incorrect comparison because there are changes in the branch you’re merging into that do not appear in the base commit for your branch.

-## Solving incorrect head commit SHA’s
+## Solving Incorrect Head Commit SHA’s

 Let’s tackle the first problem that arises here, the creation of a new commit SHA.
 When this action happens it sets the GITHUB_SHA to this new detached commit SHA.
 Because this commit only exists in this detached state it doesn’t have any useful information to it and we don’t want to use it to create the commit inside of Codecov.
 To address this issue in the bundler plugins, we utilize the @actions/github package, this enables us to grab details from the GitHub Action context payload.
 We first need to check and see if the action is running in a pull request.
 We can do this by checking the context event name to see if it matches that of a pull request.
 Now that we know we’re running in a pull request, we can grab the pull request details from the context payload which includes information about the head commit and the correct SHA.